 As Scholarly Services Librarian, Nicholae Cline is an active member of the Reference Services and Media Services departments, as well as serving as collection manager for Media Studies, Gender Studies, and Philosophy.
-He oversees the Reference, Library Services, and Research Assistance desks in the Wells Library Scholars’ Commons and Learning Commons, which provide reference and research services to faculty, students, and other researchers and visitors.
+They oversee the Reference, Library Services, and Research Assistance desks in the Wells Library Scholars’ Commons and Learning Commons, which provide reference and research services to faculty, students, and other researchers and visitors.

-Before taking on his current position, Nicholae served the IU Libraries as Digital Research Librarian and Media Services Coordinator.
-He received his MLS (Digital Librarianship specialization) and BA in English literature (focus on creative writing and philosophy) from Indiana University.
+Before taking on their current position, Nicholae served the IU Libraries as Digital Research Librarian and Media Services Coordinator.
+They received their MLS (Digital Librarianship specialization) and BA in English literature (focus on creative writing and philosophy) from Indiana University.